nicolamarchiotto/Myoelectric-Controller-Estimation/README.md

 # RPC Project
 This repo contains the code for the controller estimation of a study regarding Myoelectric Control Architectures to Drive Upper Limb Exoskeletons.

+**THE GOAL OF THE PROJECT IS TRY TO ESTIMATE A GENERAL CONTROLLER WHICH ADAPTS WELL TO ALL CONTROL ARCHITECTURES USED IN THE STUDY**

 In all the scripts of this repo the following action are performed